Deutsches Museum Nürnberg - The future museum

 • The following aids are available: Wheelchair, mobile museum stools

-• Mobile or fixed seating is available for people with walking disabilities to use during the guided tour.
+• Mobile or fixed seating is available for people with mobility impairments to use during the tour.

 All areas relevant for testing meet the quality criteria of the label "Accessibility certified - partially accessible for people with visual impairments and blind people".